Swedese is a classic Swedish furniture producer with a strong anchor in both the public and domestic domain.

 Swedese's ideals are the same today as they have been for the past seventy years.
 These are to create beautiful furniture for the future, which build on the foundations of Scandinavian modern traditions, designed by forward-looking designers who share in the timeless ideals of architecture.

-Swedese was founded in 1945 by the two brothers Yngve and Jerker Ekström and Bertil Sjöqvist, with Yngve leading the company until his death.
+Swedese was founded in 1945 by the two brothers Yngve and Jerker Ekström and Bertil Sjöqvist, under the company name ESE Möbler, from the founder's last names.
+The Ekström brothers owned and ran the company until the early 1970s.
 The present owner of Swedese is Anna Johansson and Julio Patino.
 The headquarters are located to Vaggeryd in Småland, Sweden, where one of the factories can be found.
 The second factory is located in Äng, a small village outside Nässjö, Sweden.

 The most well known design of Yngve Ekström's extensive portfolio is the Lamino armchair from 1956, which is still manufactured and sold all over the world.
 In 1999 the Lamino was voted the Twentieth Century's Best Swedish Furniture Design by the Swedish interior design magazine Sköna Hem.